Quasi-Fuchsian flows and the coupled vortex equations: Introduction

 for all closed orbits $\zeta$ of $F$.
 By the Livšic theorem, $V\lambda$ is a coboundary, and hence $F$ preserves a volume form (since $V\lambda$ is the divergence of $F$).
 By Theorem \ref{thm:main}, Item d, this implies that $A = 0$, and thus $[g_{1}]_{\Teich} = [g_{2}]_{\Teich}$.

+In addition to the applications in \cite{CP22} mentioned above, we may raise also a few interesting questions related to our approach.
+Namely, quasi-Fuchsian flows associate an Anosov flow on a $3$-manifold to a pair of co-compact representations $\pi_1(M) \to \mathrm{PSL}(2, \mathbb{R})$; in a parallel development, from the same data \cite{Delarue-Guillarmou-Monclair-25} (see also \cite{Bonthonneau-Lefeuvre-Weich-26}) construct an Axiom A flow from the spacelike geodesic flow on the $3$-dimensional Anti-de Sitter space, with the same periods of closed orbits.
+It is natural to ask what is the precise relation between these two flows.
+Another question is to clarify semisimplicity for resonant forms and more generally the behaviour of the Ruelle zeta function for quasi-Fuchsian flows \cite{CP22}; we do this for cubic differentials in \cite{Cekic-Paternain-26}.

 This paper is organized as follows: Section \ref{section:preliminaries} provides preliminaries on the geometry of the unit circle bundle, the coupled vortex equations, harmonic maps, and the Hopf differential.
 Section \ref{section:G} explains why the map $\mathcal G$ is a bijection.
-Section \ref{section:I} introduces the explicit conjugacy between foliations and completes the proof of Theorem \ref{thm:main}.
+Section \ref{section:I} introduces the explicit conjugacy between foliations and proves Theorem \ref{thm:main}.
 The final Section \ref{section:mls} provides proofs of the marked length spectrum identities \eqref{eq:mls1} and \eqref{eq:mls2}.